-- Has a legal duty to ensure cost effective billing, collection and recovery of all sums due to the Council; - Considers that people have a responsibility to pay.
+Powys County Council has a legal duty to ensure the cost-effective billing, collection and recovery of all sums due to the Council and considers that people have a responsibility to pay.

 Powys County Council believes in pursuing recovery of all debt types.
-Powys will strive to ensure that the manner in which this is undertaken is fair and consistent to everyone.
+Powys will strive to ensure that the way this is undertaken is fair and consistent to everyone.
 The Council is also keen to ensure all activities in relation to recovery of debt are transparent and as part of this commitment has drafted this framework.